William Faulkner: Nobel Prize and later years

 Faulkner was awarded the 1949 Nobel Prize in Literature for "his powerful and artistically unique contribution to the modern American novel".
 It was awarded at the following year's banquet along with the 1950 Prize to Bertrand Russell.

 When Faulkner visited Stockholm in December 1950 to receive the Nobel Prize, he met Else Jonsson (1912–1996), who was the widow of journalist Thorsten Jonsson (1910–1950).
 Jonsson, a reporter for Dagens Nyheter from 1943 to 1946, had interviewed Faulkner in 1946 and introduced his works to Swedish readers.
 Faulkner and Else had an affair that lasted until the end of 1953.
 At the banquet where they met in 1950, publisher Tor Bonnier introduced Else as the widow of the man responsible for Faulkner winning the Nobel Prize.

 Faulkner's Nobel Prize Acceptance Speech on the immortality of the artists, although brief, contained a number of allusions and references to other literary works.
 However, Faulkner detested the fame and glory that resulted from his recognition.
 His aversion was so great that his 17-year-old daughter learned of the Nobel Prize only when she was called to the principal's office during the school day.
 He began by saying: "I feel that this award was not made to me as a man, but to my work – a life's work in the agony and sweat of the human spirit, not for glory and least of all for profit, but to create out of the materials of the human spirit something which did not exist before.
 So this award is only mine in trust.
 It will not be difficult to find a dedication for the money part of it commensurate with the purpose and significance of its origin."
 He donated part of his Nobel money "to establish a fund to support and encourage new fiction writers", eventually resulting in the William Faulkner Foundation (1960–1970).

-Controversially, he is noted to have once stated: "Television is for niggers".
-On the subject, it was noted that "for many white southerners nothing changed with the end of slavery except slavery."
+Controversially, he is noted to have once told J. Robert Oppenheimer at a buffet supper: "Television is for niggers."
+Faulkner's biographer, Joseph Blotner, attributes this remark to Faulkner's being "in a situation which had produced boredom and resentment, and he ... struck out verbally in response.
+He did not want to be there with these people, talking about television or anything else, and he simply choked off the conversation as quickly as he could."
+Critic Thomas Powers claims that this statement shows how "for many white southerners [like Faulkner] nothing changed with the end of slavery except slavery."